ajiayi-debug/foodclassificationgpt4o/README.md

 I personally had no issues with the certificate (I just downloaded the certificate).
 However, if you do face issues, Insert the following code into environment.py:
 `os.environ['REQUESTS_CA_BUNDLE'] = [path to certificate]`
 You may access the certificate from the relevant parties

-## Certificate issues
-I personally had no issues with the certificate (I just downloaded the certificate).
-However, if you do face issues, Insert the following code into environment.py:
-`os.environ['REQUESTS_CA_BUNDLE'] = [path to certificate]`.
-You may access the certificate from the relevant parties